katsuhisa91/slack-user-email-fetcher/README.md

 # slack-user-email-fetcher

 This Python script fetches email addresses for a list of Slack user IDs using the Slack API.
-It includes error handling and a retry mechanism for improved reliability.
+Before using the script, you need to obtain the Slack user IDs.
+You can get these IDs from various Slack API method test pages, such as [reactions.get method](https://api.slack.com/methods/reactions.get/test).

 ## Installation & Usage